ChainAgnostic/CAIPs/CAIPs/caip-28.md

 ## Simple Summary

-This document is about the details of the Stellar network namespace and reference for CAIP-2.
+This CAIP defines the Stellar network namespace and reference for CAIP-2.

 ## Abstract
 In CAIP-2 a general blockchain identification scheme is defined.
 This is the